Dubai Electricity and Water Authority (DEWA) has inaugurated a new Disruptive Lab at its Distribution Power Division Complex in Al Ruwayyah.

 Rashid Bin Humaidan, Executive Vice President of Distribution Power at DEWA, explained that the prototypes developed by DDL at DEWA’s Distribution Power Division Complex include a Speech-to-Text smart application that streamlines the work of engineers and field technicians when writing observations and notes that can later be uploaded to DEWA’s system or share them with other colleagues.
 Furthermore, the lab is currently developing a project for manufacturing electric vehicle (EV) chargers for different types of EVs, enhancing efficiency and reducing costs.

-In March 2023, DEWA inaugurated the Disruptive Lab at Al Hudaiba building.
+In March 2023, DEWA inaugurated the Disruptive Lab at the Al Hudaiba building.
 The lab uses concept design methodologies to help business teams identify requirements and challenges and develop innovative solutions.
 It also invests in Computer-Aided-Design (CAD) software to create digital models and simulations that can be used for testing and validation.

 News Source: Dubai Media Office